anthillsocial/Dotfiles/README.md

 Scripts
 -------------
-A collection of scripts I use for general maintance or running of a number of Linux boxes I use.
+A collection of scripts, reminders and tips I use for general maintance or running of a number of Linux boxes I use.

 Dotfiles
 -------------

 My configeration files for Arch Linux to enable easy switching between machines.
-I simply create a symlink to the myconfig directory in order to start using this config on any machine I am logged into:
+I simply create a symlinks to the config directory in order to start using this config on any machine I am logged into:
   $ ln -s myconfig/.vimrc .vimrc
   $ ln -s myconfig/.vim .vim